Ropczyce: History

-King Casimir III the Great, king Kazimierz IV Jagiellończyk and king Władysław II Jagiełło were regular visitors to Ropczyce.
+King Casimir III the Great, king Casimir IV Jagiellon and king Władysław II Jagiełło were regular visitors to Ropczyce.
 Under the patronage of the Polish Royals and subsequent trade agreements with Ruthenia, the town's future started to look very good.
-It could then grow and develop, also due to its favourable location on an important trade route from Silesia and Lesser Poland (Małopolska) to Ruthenia.
+It could then grow and develop, also due to its favourable location on an important trade route from Silesia and Lesser Poland to Ruthenia.
 Ropczyce was severely damaged during a Tatar raid in 1504.
-To help the town and citizens recover from this tragedy, king Aleksander Jagiellończyk gave all the citizens a 10-year tax exemption from 1504–1514 In the 15th and 16th centuries Ropczyce became a major centre in the manufacture of canvas goods.
+To help the town and citizens recover from this tragedy, king Alexander Jagiellon gave all the citizens a 10-year tax exemption from 1504 to 1514 In the 15th and 16th centuries Ropczyce became a major centre in the manufacture of canvas goods.

 Since its formation Ropczyce has been known by several different names, although these appear to be phonetic variations of the same name.
-By the middle of the 16th century, it was first recorded as 'Ropczyce' replacing the previous variation of 'Robczyce' – this name is thought to have probably originated from the family name of Robek (from the Polish verb, 'robić – to work) who are thought to have established the original settlement.
+By the middle of the 16th century, it was first recorded as 'Ropczyce' replacing the previous variation of 'Robczyce' – this name is thought to have probably originated from the family name of Robek (from the Polish verb, robić – "to work") who are thought to have established the original settlement.

 In the 16th century Ropczyce's churches were influenced by The Reformation, with the Parish Church going over to Protestantism several times.
 Around the 1550s the Parish Church was under the control of the Polish Brethren (Bracia Polscy, also called Arians or Socinians) for over a decade.